YanMetelitsa/YM-Details/README.md

 # Easy \<details> toggle animation with YMDetails

 1. Download YMDetails class code.
-1. Insert into your app.
+1. Insert it into your app.
 1. Init using code below:

 ```js